 Pearson believes stereotypes, such as these, only increase the feelings of alienation between diverse groups and communities.
 She thinks these false claims and harmful words spoken not only prolong the negative connotations from which they are constructed, but also throw salt in the wound to minorities who must suffer the alienation intensified by the ignorant verbiage of someone else's words.

 Junior Shelby Gibson states how schools fall victim to these stigmas which causes feelings of discomfort for all parties.
 She laments the division between races in our school despite the diversity.

 “There's diversity within the school- but they don't mix.
 They don't mesh well,” Gibson said.
 “I think it's subconscious.
 People tend to not know that they're doing it.
 People are just used to being around people who are like them.
 It's somewhat human nature, ya know?”

-Subconscious thinking has often been overlooked when it comes to biases that students have.
-People tend to stick to what's comfortable instead of learning about the unknown.
-Unintentionally, the biases we have, divide us more than anything.
+Gibson believes subconscious thinking has often been overlooked when it comes to biases that students have.
+That people tend to stick to what's comfortable instead of learning about the unknown.
+She feels the biases we have, divide us more than anything whether it is intentional or not.
 With the severance of the school and fewer mixing of groups, the margin of saying something derogatory or insensitive increases substantially.

 How African American history is taught has resurfaced as a hot debate among politicians and educators; “Critical Race Theory” being at the forefront of those discussions.
 According to Education Week. org: “Critical race theory”, a concept that, at its core, is advancing the idea that “race is a social construct, and that racism is not merely the product of individual bias or prejudice, but also something embedded in legal systems and policies.”
 Some argue that school systems that touch on the oppression of African Americans, teach what's necessary for the students.
 While others cry out that this is “Critical Race Theory” and argue that this is a way for education to make non-minority students hate America.